60g cream cheese (e.g. Philadelphia plain cream cheese)

 Remove the can (watch out it's hot!) from the cooker and let it cool before opening the can.
 Set aside.

-2. Make the crust Add all the cookie ingredient (except melted butter) into your food processor.
-Pulse several times to mix until the dough comes together.
+2. Make the crust Add all the cookie ingredient into your food processor.
+Pulse several times to mix until mixture becomes crumbly.

-Spread the cookie mix or roll it out on the baking sheet appropriately and bake for 15 to 20 mins at 170C degree.
+Spread the cookie crumbs on the baking sheet appropriately and bake for 20 mins at 170℃ degree.

-4. Press the mixture into the bottom of your pie dish.
-Spread it slightly up the sides of the dish too.
+5. Spread it slightly up the sides of the tart ring too.
 Refrigerate the crust until you use.

-6. Whip together heavy cream and sugar until soft peaks form.
+7. Whip chilled whipping cream for a few seconds, add granulated sugar, and beat until stiff peaks form.
 Then spread the cream onto the sliced bananas.